v-levonyan/CSP/README.md

     Python https://www.python.org/

 In order to install CSP:
-   Clone the git repository on your machine.
+.Clone the git repository on your machine.
-   Change directory to the CSP directory
+.Change directory to the CSP directory
-   Type scons on your shell and run.
+.Type scons on your shell and run.

 If you wish to report a bug then please report to the following mail: david.tsaturyan.95@gmail.com